HuasoFoundries/google-maps-documentation/docs/OverlayView.md

 <td><div><code>draw()</code></div>
 <div class="desc"><strong>Parameters:</strong>&nbsp; None</div>
 <div class="desc"><strong>Return Value:</strong>&nbsp; None</div>
 <div class="desc">Implement this method to draw or update the overlay.
-This method is called after onAdd() and when the position from projection.fromLatLngToPixel() would return a new value for a given LatLng.
-This can happen on change of zoom, center, or map type.
-It is not necessarily called on drag or resize.</div></td>
+Use the position from projection.fromLatLngToDivPixel() to correctly position the overlay relative to the MapPanes.
+This method is called after onAdd(), and is called on change of zoom or center.
+It is not recommended to do computationally expensive work in this method.</div></td>
 </tr>
 <tr id="OverlayView.getMap">
 <td><code><span>getMap</span></code></td>